 Raven is considered this in some parts of the fandom.
 There are fans that see her as a cliched, overused character and irredeemable for the actions she pulled under her father's influence in the '90s (including destroying Tamaran), while others insist that she's still relevant to the series and that Starfire's forgiveness was good enough.

-Complete Monster: Trigon the Terrible is a demonic overlord who rules an empire where countless souls are kept in horrible bondage, with those who dare to resist (and 'resistance' can be defined as 'don't do as ordered quick enough) are ruthlessly exterminated.
+Complete Monster: Trigon the Terrible is a demonic overlord who rules an empire where countless souls are kept in horrible bondage, with those who dare to resist (and "resistance" can be defined as "don't do as ordered quick enough") are ruthlessly exterminated.
 Trigon wishes to extend his dominion to earth and for that end, disguised himself as a handsome human being to impregnate a woman named Arella, revealing his true form and taunting her after.
 After invading earth, Trigon dominates the soul of his daughter Raven and corrupts her into a monster, forcing her to attack her own world and friends.
 Trigon's brutality extends to exterminating entire worlds simply to make a lesson.
-With no redeeming features whatsoever, Trigon is the most terrifying and powerful foe the Teen Titans ever faced
+With no redeeming features whatsoever, Trigon is the most terrifying and powerful foe the Teen Titans have ever faced.

 Die for Our Ship: Beast Boy (Changeling)/Raven vs. Beast Boy/Terra (or Terra II).
 Fans of the former hated there being a second Terra so much that they actively wished death on the character (they got their wish).
 Fans of the latter still clung to the hope that Raven would be deep-sixed for even the third Terra, citing that she would make "more sense".
 After both later Terras were written out of continuity, the shipping competition has since been reset to being between the first Terra and Raven.